-Culture & Diversity: Tone at the Top
+Culture and Diversity: Tone at the Top

-Like other cultural cues, the tone at the top drives this culture and availability of key roles for women.
+Like other cultural cues, the tone at the top drives this culture and the availability of key roles for women.
 To evaluate top leadership’s commitment to diversity, ask the CEO or senior management the following three questions:

 Diversity programs and women’s networks indicate that there are formal and informal channels of support for women.
 These programs help in retention by giving women a forum to discuss specific challenges, create strategies to overcome them and hence contribute to the overall growth of women within the organisation.

 The responses would immediately provide a good understanding of the tone on the top and culture regarding inclusivity and diversity.